THE UPACK PROGRAM PACKAGE

 The pressure in atmospheres.

-Minimal output on the screen and on out.pri is given for iprint = 0.
+Minimal output on the screen is given for iprint= 0.
 A larger value gives more output.

 test dtest {0}

-If dtest> 0, the analytical energy derivatives are compared with numerically calculated values (using parameter shifts dtest).
+If dtest > 0, the analytical energy derivatives are compared with numerically calculated values using parameter shifts dtest (dtest = 0.00001 is usually a good value).

 cutoff cutoff [alphac alpha6 hmaxc hmax6 tole tolk]

-The default values from unitat3.ff and opls.ff are 0.8 3 3 2 2 0.02 0.02: Ewald summation with a still fairly small cutoff radius and elimination of quite a lot of terms in the pair list.
+The default values from most Lennard-Jones type force fields are chosen for speed rather than accuracy.
+For instance, the values 0.8 3 3 2 2 0.02 0.02 give Ewald summation with a fairly small cutoff radius and elimination of quite a lot of terms in the pair list.
 This is a reasonable compromise between speed and precision.
 But note that some calculations may not converge, or even give absurd results.
 Redo these (using the maxinp -1 ... option to save time) with, for instance, cutoff 1.2 3 3 2 2 0 0.
-Also, in the last stages of the analysis it is better to set tole = tolk = 0, and to experiment with increasing the other parameters.
+Especially in the last stages of the analysis it is better to have tole = tolk = 0, and to experiment with increasing the other parameters.

 files ifils ifilm ifild ifilc {0 0 0 0}